FrancescoMariottini/challenge-api-deployment/README.md

 ### Highlights ###

 # Conclusions
+First release of the API was made easier by using information from the previous project and by splitting the work among all the team members.
+Additional small improvements posed a challenge since their impact had to be verifed in all the different steps involving different platforms/tools (comparing to a simpler code integration).

 # Future steps
 Project is considered concluded and no additional work is not foreseen.
-However a few possible improvements are hereby suggested.
+However a few possible improvements on the modelling part are hereby suggested:

-On modelling part:
 1. scrapping more data online including also other key parameters (e.g. building construction year)
 1. make full use of other available reliable datasets (e.g. official statistics) to improve the model
-1. explore different subsets of data (e.g. by building type and status) to get accurate targeted results
+1. replace linear regression (degree equal to one) with a polynomial when relevant
+1. use logaritmic transformations only when relevant

 # Timeline (when):
 2/12/2020 (start)